- We will build a React app that connects directly to a Bluetooth Heart Rate strap.

 navigator.bluetooth.requestDevice: Triggers the browser's native popup.
 We filter byheart_ratebecause we only want relevant devices.gatt.connect(): Establishes the link.startNotifications(): Tells the device "Hey, send me data whenever the heart rate changes" (usually once per second).

-Step 3: Parsing Binary Data
+Step 3: Parse Binary Heart Rate Data

 This is the most critical part.
 The Bluetooth standard for Heart Rate (UUID 0x2A37) sends a stream of bytes.
 We need to parse them.